Julian von Haacke: NEC

 In June 2016, von Haacke signed a three-year contract with Eredivisie side NEC.

 Darmstadt 98

 In June 2017, von Haacke moved to 2.
-Bundesliga club SV Darmstadt 98 on a three-year contract, joining up with manager Torsten Frings who managed him as assistant coach to Viktor Skrypnyk in Werder Bremen's reserve team.
+Bundesliga club Darmstadt 98 on a three-year contract, joining up with manager Torsten Frings who managed him as assistant coach to Viktor Skrypnyk in Werder Bremen's reserve team.
 The transfer fee was not disclosed.

 Von Haacke was released from Darmstadt's training in summer 2018 and occasionally trained with the Werder Bremen reserves in July and August.

 On 22 August 2018, he moved to 3.
 Liga side SV Meppen on loan for the 2018–19 season.

 Austria Klagenfurt

-On 16 September 2019, von Haacke joined Austrian club SK Austria Klagenfurt on a contract for the 2019–20 season.
+On 16 September 2019, von Haacke joined Austrian club Austria Klagenfurt on a contract for the 2019–20 season.